Haydarpaşa Cemetery

 Haydarpaşa Cemetery, also known as Haidar Pasha Cemetery, Istanbul, (Haydarpaşa İngiliz Mezarlığı), located in the Haydarpaşa neighborhood of Üsküdar district in the Asian part of Istanbul, Turkey, is a burial ground established initially for British military personnel who took part in the Crimean War (1854–1856).
-The cemetery holds also graves of Commonwealth soldiers from the two World Wars, and civilians of British nationality.
+The cemetery also contains graves of Commonwealth soldiers from the two World Wars, and civilians of British nationality.